-The Institute for Urban Research (IUR) and the School of Arts and Communication (K3) invites an artist to a one-month research-driven residency during the autumn term of 2019 (1 September-31 December 2019) at Malmö University.
-The successful applicant will become part of an academic environment with a peer-to-peer exchange focused on urban issues of importance to the artist as well as the IUR.
-The IUR welcomes the artist-in-residence as an opening towards spaces and models for a creative and inclusive knowledge production concerned with contemporary urbanity.
+The Institute for Urban Research (IUR) and the School of Arts and Communication (K3) invites an artist to a one-month research-driven residency between 1 March 2023-23 June 2023 and 14 August 2023-23 December 2023 at Malmö University.
+The successful applicants will become part of an academic environment with a peer-to-peer exchange focused on urban issues of importance to the artist as well as the IUR.
+The IUR welcomes the artists-in-residence as an opening towards spaces and models for a creative and inclusive knowledge production concerned with contemporary urbanity.

 The residency is aimed at artists with previous experience of project-based work and an interest in or experience with artistic research.
 Artists are expected to present their work to the public and to researchers towards the end of the residency period in an exhibition, a seminar or a public event.

 The artist will receive financial support and support from the IUR staff, who will facilitate contact with local actors involved in current urban challenges.

 - The possibility to fully participate in the research activities of the IUR, such as seminars, workshops, debates, etc. See our Events section.

 - Facilities at the university: